algotrade-research/scalping-strategy/README.md

 ## Get In-Sample and Out-Sample data
 Running main.py in the first part of the file

-*Step 2 of the Nine-Step: Gather and verify all required data for analysis.*

----

 ## Data Processing

 Raw data is cleaned and pre-processed to calculate essential technical indicators.
 This step includes:
 - Calculating SMA, ATR, and RSI values.
 - Merging various data sources (price, volume, and index data).
 - Aligning time series data for accurate analysis.

-*Step 3 of the Nine-Step: Process the raw data to create inputs for the trading algorithm.*

----

 # Implementation